noamraph/nix-pills/pills/02-install-on-your-running.md

 That nix-2.1.3 derivation in the Nix store is Nix itself, with binaries and libraries.
-The process of \"installing\" the derivation in the profile basically reproduces the hierarchy of the nix-2.1.3 store derivation in the profile by means of symbolic links.
+The process of "installing" the derivation in the profile basically reproduces the hierarchy of the nix-2.1.3 store derivation in the profile by means of symbolic links.